exposit/katamoiran/_posts/2016-09-18-txt-to-event-chart.md

      Convert verbs to base form, ie, "asked" to "ask".
 Default is true.
 * -p, --proper,	True or False,
    Include proper nouns or not.
 Default is false.
-* -p, --print,	True or False,
+* -t, --print,	True or False,
     Print results to terminal.
 This makes it easy to copy and paste without having to open up the saved file.
 Default is False.

 If you don't want to mess with this stuff, just do: